napari/napari.github.io/dev/_sources/plugins/testing_and_publishing/deploy.md

 ## Preparing for release

 To help users find your plugin, make sure to use the `Framework :: napari` [classifier] in your package's core metadata.
-(If you used the cookiecutter, this has already been done for you.)
+(If you used the napari plugin template, this has already been done for you.)

 Once your package is listed on [PyPI] (and includes the `Framework :: napari` [classifier]), it will also be visible on the [napari